-Our insurance agents are experts in learning what type of car insurance fits your needs, driving style, and budget.
+Our insurance agents are professionals in learning what type of car insurance fits your needs, driving style, and budget.
 So fill out our online form to get free quotes on Atlanta car insurance plans that can fully cover whatever you encounter on the road.

 But wait!
 What If I Did Swerve to Miss a Deer and I Hit Something Else?

 Congrats!
 You’ve saved a deer!
 But you’ve still made a mess of your car, and comprehensive insurance will not cover you if you hit something else to miss a deer, or any other animal for that matter.

 This is where Collision Coverage comes into play.
 Remember when we said that liability coverage only covers the expenses of the other driver if you get into an accident?
 Collision coverage is the specific part of a policy that helps you cover your car repair/replacement when your car is damaged in a, well, collision.

 So, if you want to be covered for both scenarios, you’ll need both as a part of your car insurance policy.

 Will My Rates Go Up If I Hit A Deer?